mono/website/docs/getting-started/install/linux/index.md

 Accessing older releases
 ------------------------

-If for some reason you want to pin an older version of Mono rather than updating to the latest, you can modify the Debian repository to "wheezy/snapshots/X.XX.X" instead of "wheezy".
-For example, "wheezy/snapshots/3.10.0" will lock you to that version.
+If for some reason you want to pin an older version of Mono rather than updating to the latest, you can modify the Debian repository to "stable-jessie/snapshots/X.XX.X" instead of "stable-jessie".
+For example, "stable-jessie/snapshots/3.10.0" will lock you to that version.

 These snapshots will cease receiving updates as soon as the next major Mono version gets uploaded - for example, as soon as Mono 3.12 gets uploaded, 3.10 will never receive updates.